Houston Breast Implant Removal (Breast Explant)

 Implant Exchange Patients

-Patients who would like their implants exchanged should visit Lift Plastic Surgery’s before and after photos to determine if one of the patient’s results represents the changes that she would like Dr. Truong or Dr. Patel to make during her breast implant removal surgery.
+Patients who would like their implants exchanged should visit Lift Plastic Surgery’s before and after photos to determine if one of the patient’s results represents the changes that she would like Dr. Patel to make during her breast implant removal surgery.
 In addition, patients can visit the breast augmentation page to find information about the breast implant options available at Lift Plastic Surgery.

 In addition, the surgeon may order lab tests.
 To ensure the surgeon receives test results on time, patients must complete all their lab tests at least seven days before their breast explant surgery.